MidnattLantern/hidoc/README.md

 - Edit documentation paragraph.
 - Link to a project profile.
 - Search bar.
-- Reassign the ordering of documentations.
+- Reassign the ordering of documentation.
 - Multiple deployed links.
 - Hyperlink support for documentation.
 - Edit hyperlink documentation.